French language in Algeria: History

+In 2022 the Algerian government used English language signage instead of French during a meeting with Emmanuel Macron, and the government announced that English, instead of French, would become the introduced language in primary schools on up.

+In 2025, there were plans for English to be used in medical schools instead of French, and by then there was less instructional time regarding the French language in Algerian schools.

 Status

 The 1963 and 1976 constitutions do not mention Berber and French.
-The Permanent Committee on Geographical Names for British Official Use (PCGN) states "In reality, French is the lingua franca of Algeria", and that despite government efforts to remove French, it never stopped being the lingua franca.
+The Permanent Committee on Geographical Names for British Official Use (PCGN), in a 2003 document, states "In reality, French is the lingua franca of Algeria", and that despite government efforts to remove French, it never stopped being the lingua franca.
 The PCGN stated "official attitudes towards both Berber and French have been largely negative".
+The CIA World Factbook in 2012 described it being used as a "lingua franca".
 In spite of its widespread use of French, Algeria has not joined the Organisation internationale de la Francophonie, an international organization of French-speaking countries.

 The choice of language of Algerian leaders in public reflects their language policy: Houari Boumédiène, second president of Algeria from 1965 to 1978, was strongly against French and never used it publicly.
 Chadli Bendjedid, third president of the country, used only classical Arabic in his speeches, as did Liamine Zéroual.
 Other political leaders, such as Mohamed Boudiaf and Abdelaziz Bouteflika, had a more favourable attitude towards French.
 Bouteflika in particular believed that the Francophone dimension of Algeria was evident in the impact of thinkers such as Descartes and the parallels between the French and Algerian revolutions.

 Usage

 As of 2009 some two-thirds of Algerians have a "fairly broad" grasp of French, and half speak it as a second language.
 Ethnologue estimates indicate that 10,200 people in Algeria speak it as their native language.
 Malika Rebai Mammri, author of "The Syndrome of the French Language in Algeria," said "French continues to be the dominant language in business and professional circles" and that "certain aspects of formal education and research are still carried in the French language and a great part of the economic and industrial sectors and press still use French extensively."
 French and Berber are the two languages commonly used in the Kabylie region.

 According to Mohamed Benrabah, "[t]he attitude of Algerians towards the French language is a complex one mainly because of recent history."
-In Algeria Arabo-Islamists are supportive of monolingual Arabic while "modernists" which mostly consist of Francophone and secular members of the Algerian elite and the general population favor bilingualism in Arabic and French.
+As of 2007, Algeria Arabo-Islamists are supportive of monolingual Arabic while "modernists" which mostly consist of Francophone and secular members of the Algerian elite and the general population favor bilingualism in Arabic and French.